“Sir Thomas More”

 At the time of the painting, Thomas More, the noted Humanist, was a knighted speaker in the English Parliament.
 At the suggestion of Desiderius Erasmus, Holbein had just moved to England in 1526, where he had befriended More and became included in his political circle.
 The golden S chain around More’s neck symbolizes his service to the king.
 From it hangs the Tudor Rose, a traditional emblem of England that at the time had been in use since Henry VII.

-The portrait of “Sir Thomas More” is currently on display at the Frick Collection in New York City, in the United States.
+The portrait of “Sir Thomas More” is currently in the collections of the Frick Collection in New York City, in the United States.

 For more on Hans Holbein the Younger, please visit his short biography here.